 Our Beaumont El Paso mileage sign is flat printed on heavy 14-gauge steel right here in the United States.
 It is non-reflective, and includes mounting holes—perfect for everyday enjoyment, indoors or outdoors.

-If you would like a reflective sign, or a size not listed here, we can make it happen.
+If you would like a size not listed here, we can make it happen.
 We can even make you a mileage sign with any pair of cities you like.
 Just let Jake know and he’ll be happy to get it done.